spryker/spryker-docs/docs/pbc/all/return-management/202204.0/return-management.md

   - /docs/en/return-details-reference-information
 ---

-The *Return Management* feature lets you create and manage returns for a sales order.
+The *Return Management* capability lets you create and manage returns for a sales order.

 Once an order has been shipped, the registered buyer or a Back Office user can initiate a return of the whole order or its individual items.
 For details about how to create return, see [Creating returns](/docs/scos/user/back-office-user-guides/{{page.version}}/sales/orders/creating-returns.html).